 While many of us use cling film in an eco-friendly effort to preserve leftovers and reduce food waste, cling film and food wrap are some of the biggest kitchen culprits when it comes to single-use plastics.
 Thankfully, it is now possible to avoid this sticky situation with the many cling film alternatives available on the market.

 Alternatively, you can get creative with your kitchen crockery to save on the plastic.
 Got a bowl of leftovers?
-Why not cover the bowl with a plate instead of reaching with the cling film?
+Why not cover the bowl with a plate instead of reaching for the cling film?
 For reheating the food later, simply pop a non-metallic plate on top to avoid food splatters.
-So simple, so thrifty, and plastic free!
+So simple, so thrifty, and plastic-free!

 Ditch the Dish Brush